STAPM/smktrans/README.md

 ## Installation

-`smktrans` is currently available only to members of the project team (but please contact Duncan Gillespie <duncan.gillespie@sheffield.ac.uk>
+`smktrans` is currently available only to members of the project team - we are developing plans to make the code open access.
-to discuss).
 To access you need to [sign-up for a GitLab account](https://gitlab.com/).
-You will then need to be added to the STAPM project team to gain access.
+You will then need to be added to the STAPM Gitlab project to gain access.

 Once that is sorted, you can the latest or a specified version from GitLab with: